 On September 7, 2020, DLD founder Steffi Czerny will gather politicians as well as representatives from business and media for the fifth time at DLD Europe to discuss the most important developments in Europe.

-Extraordinary times require new (event) formats: The international conference network DLD (Digital, Life, Design) launched a new interactive online event series called DLD Sync featuring one selected DLD speaker in each episode.
+Extraordinary times require new (event) formats: The international conference network DLD (Digital, Life, Design) launched a new interactive online event series called DLD Sync in April featuring one selected DLD speaker in each episode.
 In typical DLD manner, the Corona pandemic and its impact are examined from a variety of perspectives together with business leaders, innovation champions, world-class scientists, and brilliant thinkers to exchange ideas and insights.
 Because who could be better suited to tackle a global crisis than such a diverse group of bright minds?

 “Our new online format DLD Sync is aimed to inspire the discussion about the challenges of the pandemic.
 We need new solutions and ideas to overcome the current crisis.
 As an international, interdisciplinary network, the DLD Community can contribute unexpected perspectives and food for thought.”